ipython/ipython-website/index.rst

 of the dataset.

 Its modular structure makes it easy to add features to analyze different kinds of signals.
-Currently there are specialized tools to analyze electron energy-loss spectroscopy (EELS) and energy dispersive X-rays (EDX) data.
+Currently there are specialized tools for electron energy-loss spectroscopy (EELS) and energy dispersive X-rays (EDX) data analysis.

 Highlights
 ==========